dotnet/csharpstandard/standard/classes.md

 >
 > The following example is in error because it causes a circularity in the dependency graph of the type parameters:
 >
-> <!-- Example: {template:"standalone-lib", name:"TypeParameterConstraints2", replaceEllipsis:true, expectedErrors:["CS0454"]} -->
+> <!-- Example: {template:"standalone-lib-without-using", name:"TypeParameterConstraints2", replaceEllipsis:true, expectedErrors:["CS0454"]} -->
 > ```csharp
 > class Circular<S,T>
 >     where S: T